allo-protocol/allo-sdk-workshop-1/README.md

 - [ ] [Yarn](https://yarnpkg.com/en/docs/install), [NPM](https://www.npmjs.com/get-npm), [PNPM](https://pnpm.js.org/en/installation), or [Bun](https://bun.sh/docs/installation)
 - [ ] [Pináta](https://pinata.cloud) - create a free Pináta account

-## Objectives

-By the end of this, developers should be able to:

-- [ ] Understand the essential parts of the Allo Protocol and how they work together with the Allo SDK
-- [ ] Implement the Allo SDK to read and create a new Strategy(Pool) and Profile
-- [ ] Start building a new application using the Allo SDK

 ## Preparation [10 mins]